 Our brand is consistently strengthened by the touchpoints we have with our customers across channels, products, and services.
-As of October 31, 2020, we served over 21 million Active Customers, with members of our Pals loyalty program representing approximately 80% of our transactions in the thirty-nine weeks ended October 31, 2020 and ranking among the largest loyalty programs in the industry.
+As of August 1, 2020, we served over 20 million Active Customers, with members of our Pals loyalty program representing over 80% of our transactions in the twenty-six weeks ended August 1, 2020 and ranking among the largest loyalty programs in the industry.
 We leverage the data from our Pals program via in-store technology (including hand-held devices that our partners use to assist customers with shopping), content, and recommendations in a highly personalized manner.
-Our customer relationships are built on trust and supported by high customer affinity, as demonstrated by our average nine-out-of-ten Voice of Consumer rating in the first three quarters of Fiscal 2020.
-Capitalizing on these long-term relationships and a foundation of trust, we have grown our business through the development of high-loyalty customers, which consist of customers that have three or more BOPUS purchases in the last 12 months and members of our Spa Club loyalty program, and recurring programs, including repeat delivery, Petco Vital Care Membership, PupBox, and Petco Insurance.
-Our high-loyalty customers and recurring programs generated 5.5% and 2.3%, respectively, of our 16.3% of comparable sales growth for the thirteen weeks ended October 31, 2020.
+Our customer relationships are built on trust and supported by high customer affinity, as demonstrated by our average nine-out-of-ten Voice of Consumer rating in the first half of Fiscal 2020.